Supplier Security Explained: Security Best Practices for Outsourced Development

 • Provide clear security objectives to external suppliers, ensuring they understand your expectations and maintain proper security coverage throughout the development process.

-In the rest of this blog, we will provide an in-depth analysis of how to tackle outsourced development in a structured and systematic fashion.
+In the rest of this blog, I will provide an in-depth analysis of how to tackle outsourced development in a structured and systematic fashion.

 Why supplier security matters?